If you enjoy this summary, please support the author by buying the book.

-It is my believe the growth of autonomous trade-based cities is the one of the keys to progress.
-Since Western Europe is the only regions that developed entire networks of these cities, it was a key factor in explaining why Western Europe developed much faster than the rest of the world.
+It is my belief that the growth of autonomous trade-based cities is the one of the four keys to progress.
+Since Western Europe is the only regions that developed entire networks of these cities, it was a key factor in explaining why Western Europe developed much faster and earlier than the rest of the world.

 - Medieval cities in Europe were usually established by a charter (or town constitution) from the local noble between 1000 and 1250.
 This charter outlined their unique rights regarding taxation, criminal trials, civil trials and military service obligations.